This article looks at the syntax of MyCashflow Interface tags and using different types of attributes.

 Using file references as attribute values

-It is possible to use references to HTML files located in the theme folder as attribute values.
+It is possible to use as attribute values the references to HTML files located in the theme folder.
 For example, by using the {Helper} tag's file attribute, the selected file's content is loaded and printed on the page.

-File references are always defined in relation to the theme's root directory.
+File references should always be defined in relation to the theme root directory.
 The extension of the referenced file should be omitted in the reference:

 {Helper(